berkeley-scf/tutorial-parallelization/index.md

 git clone https://github.com/berkeley-scf/tutorial-parallelization
 ```

-This tutorial by Christopher Paciorek is licensed under a Creative Commons Attribution 3.0 Unported License.
+This tutorial by Christopher Paciorek of the UC Berkeley Statistical Computing Facility is licensed under a Creative Commons Attribution 3.0 Unported License.

-## 2. Some useful terminology
+## 2 Some useful terminology

 ### 2.1 Computer architecture